 oneAgent connects to your 550+ data sources, calculates results deterministically, automatically validates every answer — and your data never leaves your network.
 GDPR-compliant, hosted in Frankfurt.

-Try the difference: 14 days free, no credit card required.
+Try the difference: free with realistic shop demo data, no credit card required.